Places to Stay Near Rocky Mountain National Park

 The small towns of Estes Park and Grand Lake bracket the park’s east and west sides, offering services, accommodations, and an appeal all their own.
 Here’s an overview of areas to stay near Rocky Mountain National Park to help you plan your vacation.
-For detailed info on each area including lodging, campsites, recreation and shops, see the “Gateways” chapter of Moon Rocky Mountain National Park travel guide.
+For detailed info on each area including lodging, campsites, recreation and shops, see the “Gateways” chapter of the Moon Rocky Mountain National Park travel guide.

 An unusual mix of attractions greets visitors to Estes Park, a town of roughly 6,000 full-time residents located down the road from the park’s headquarters.
 The historic and regal Stanley Hotel, perched on a hill, is a truly breathtaking sight and seemingly stands watch over the town below.
 The downtown shopping strip is touristy, filled with numerous T-shirt and old-fashioned candy shops.
 Still, you can discover true gems here during downtime from the park, including a fabulous independent bookstore and a great place to score a one-of-a-kind skein of yarn.
 Residents of Estes Park are fiercely proud of their town’s rich history, and are happy to share with visitors their best-loved hikes in the park or favorite spots for grabbing a nosh.
 Ample options are available for lodging, dining, groceries, gas, and other trip essentials.